Powered by Dragonfly Energy Graphic

 Charging Batteries in Series Vs. Parallel

 Optionally, a multi-bank battery charger may provide faster charge times for series and parallel battery banks.
-As always, refer to the manufacturer’s recommendation for the best way to charge your batteries.
+Refer to the manufacturer’s recommendation for the best way to charge your batteries.

 FAQ: Do Batteries Last Longer In Series Or Parallel?

-Series connections provide a higher voltage which is slightly more efficient.
+Series connections provide a higher voltage, which is slightly more efficient.
 This means that batteries wired in series can last marginally longer than batteries wired in parallel.
-However, batteries connected in series vs. parallel will provide roughly the same amount of runtime.
-Let’s take a look at a quick example that explains why this is true.
+However, overall performance remains the same, and batteries connected in series and parallel will provide roughly the same runtime.
+Let’s look at a quick example explaining why this is true.

-Two 12-volt batteries with a 100 Ah capacity are powering a 240-watt device.
-These two batteries wired in series will provide 24 volts and 100 Ah of capacity.
-The current draw of the device will be ten amps (24 x 10 = 240).
-The theoretical runtime of the series system is 100 Ah divided by ten amps, which is ten hours.
+Two 12-volt batteries with a 100 Ah capacity power a 240-watt device.
+These two batteries, wired in series, will provide 24 volts and 100 Ah capacity.
+The device’s current draw will be ten amps (24 x 10 = 240).
+Thus, the theoretical runtime is ten hours: 100 Ah divided by 10 amps.

-Conversely, the same two batteries in parallel provide 12-volts and 200 Ah of capacity.
+Conversely, the same two parallel batteries provide 12 volts and 200 Ah of capacity.
 The device’s current draw in this setup is 20 amps (12 x 20 = 240).
-The theoretical runtime of the parallel system is 200 Ah divided by 20 amps, which is also ten hours.
+Thus, the theoretical runtime is also ten hours: 200 Ah divided by 20 amps.

 Batteries in Series Vs. Parallel: Which Is For You?

-Deciding between connecting your batteries in series vs. parallel is often dictated by the needs of the devices you’re powering.
-For general boat and RV applications wiring batteries in parallel provides the simplest wiring and common voltage, however, for large applications beyond 3000 watts of power, using higher voltage series connections might be best.
-Now that you understand how each wiring configuration works, you can determine the best option for your needs and proceed with confidence.
+Choosing whether to connect your batteries in series or parallel depends on the specific needs of the devices you are powering.
+For general boat and RV applications, wiring batteries in parallel provides the most uncomplicated wiring and standard voltage.
+However, higher-voltage series connections might be best for large applications beyond 3000 watts.
+Now that you understand how each wiring configuration works, you can determine the best option for your needs and proceed confidently.

 Want To Learn More About Electrical Systems and Lithium Batteries?